Share this with a buddy!

 Vegan Spanakopita

-Crispy and flaky phyllo pastry stuffed with a delicious spinach and vegan feta filling, made with tofu.
-Then brushed with vegan butter and baked until perfectly golden and crunchy.
-This vegan spanakopita recipe tastes exactly like the real thing, only better.
+Crispy, flaky phyllo pastry stuffed with a delicious savory spinach and tofu filling, baked until perfectly golden brown and crunchy.
+This vegan spanakopita tastes just like the real thing and requires minimal effort.

 Prep Time 25 minutes